What to Consider When Upgrading Your Power System

 More solar panels can be a great move—especially if you’re planning to stay in one place for longer than usual, or using more of those higher powered devices (hairdryer anyone?).
 But before you start making changes, here’s what you need to know:

-• Fixed panels: If you're adding new panels to a roof setup, they’ll need their own controller—unless they have very similar specs and your current solar controller is big enough to handle the extra wattage.
+• Fixed panels (Glass or lightweight): If you're adding new panels to a roof setup, they’ll need their own controller—unless they have very similar specs and your current solar controller is big enough to handle the extra wattage.
 Not sure if your setup qualifies?
 Drop us a line—we're happy to help you figure it out.
 Any panels you put together with others must be the same – Parallel connection – match the voltage, Series connection – match the amperage.
 This is important to avoid cell damage to panels.
-Ideally just match all panels the same for any string and add an extra MPPT for different panels.
+Ideally just match all panels the same for any string and add an extra MPPT Solar Controller for different panels.

 • Portable panels: These should never be connected to the same controller as your fixed solar setup.
 Even if the specs match and your controller is technically big enough, it doesn’t work efficiently.
 Why?
 Because the controller treats all connected panels as one big array—so if one panel ends up in the shade, your whole solar harvest is dragged down to match it.
 Almost always, angle to the sun, the voltage of the panel and sun vs shade will be different.
 Use a separate MPPT for roof and portable.